 Prepare your resumé

 Refresh your resumé and bring several copies to the career fair.
 Some employers prefer you to apply through their website but it's always a good idea to have printed copies on-hand.
-If you need some tips, register for a Resumé and Cover Letter Writing workshop.
+If you need some tips, register for a Resumé and Cover Letter Writing workshop or schedule an appointment with an advisor.

 Exchange business cards